By Nima Maleki

 In reality, we don’t have such a super-planner who recognizes the looks and characteristics of problematic transports beforehand.
 But we can teach a computer to think like the imaginary super-planner.
 This is what we call machine learning.

-We at Quicargo, have developed and implemented a machine learning model that predicts if a transport is going to contain an incident or a problem, like a wrong address, long waiting times, delays, or missing pallets.
+We at Quicargo, have developed and implemented a machine learning model that predicts if the transport is going to contain an incident or a problem, like a wrong address, long waiting times, delays, or missing pallets.
 Here is an overview of the steps we took to achieve this:

 Let the machine learning algorithm learn the characteristics of the past problematic transports.
 We show both problematic and non-problematic past orders, so that the algorithm can find the decision rules that distinguish the two.